Digital Nomad Life in Canada

 We asked people in Canada if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to be mindful of cultural customs and taboos when interacting with people in Canada.
 For example, it is polite to address people by Mr., Mrs., or Miss, or another formal title, rather than only using first names.
 Additionally, it is important to respect customs like not discussing politics or religion in public or being overly loud in conversation.
 When eating with others, it is important to wait to be served before beginning to eat.
-Finally, as a visitor, it is important to be aware of Canadian holidays and not assume holidays celebrated in other countries are celebrated in Canada," said one expat in Canada.
+Finally, as a visitor, it is important to be aware of Canadian holidays and not assume holidays celebrated in other countries are celebrated in Canada," explained one foreigner living in Canada.

 Get Quote